h15200/notes/go.md

   var anotherI I // anotherI is an instance of interface I

-  anotherI = someType // if someType has the method PrintString(), will be fine. if not, will throw an errror!
+  anotherI = someType // if someType has the method PrintString(), will be fine. if not, will throw an error!
 }
 ```